Arief Catur

 Arief Catur Pamungkas (born 25 July 1999) is an Indonesian professional footballer who plays as an full-back for Liga 1 club Persebaya Surabaya.

 Club career

+Persikab Bandung

+On 2021, Arif Catur signed a one-year contract with Liga 3 club Persikab Bandung.
+He made 7 league appearances for Persikab Bandung in the 2021 Liga 3 (Indonesia).

 Persebaya Surabaya

 He was signed for Persebaya Surabaya and played in Liga 1 in 2022-2023 season.
 Arief made his league debut on 25 July 2022 in a match against Persikabo 1973 at the Pakansari Stadium, Cibinong.